meshy/django-conman/README.md

 # django-conman

-A CONtent MANagement system for django.
+A CONtent MANagement system for Django.
 (Get it?)

 ## Requirements